 This does make it tempting to drink more and faster than I would with my usual brands.
 Those who prefer their alcohol to have some kick will likely feel that Suntory is too weak.
 Especially if you add ice or water to it as well, though I didn’t actually test that myself.

 Mixing my own cocktail was a new experience for me.
 One that was made all the more strange because this one called for a departure from my usual drinking habits.
-The Rusty Nail is a cocktail served on ice—which I never put in my alcohol willingly—which incorporates Drambuie and scotch, whereas I am usually adamant about drinking Irish whiskey.
+The Rusty Nail is a cocktail served on ice that incorporates Drambuie and scotch.
+I am usually very adamant about drinking Irish whiskey.

 Nevertheless I decided to follow the recipe.
 A scoop of ice and a half part Drambuie for every full part of scotch.
 Mix or stir it together and there you go.
 It doesn’t call for anything fancy and the result is pretty damn tasty.